BhargavKadali39/captcha_using_python/README.md

 Don't get your hopes high this isn't any fancy object detection captcha but just plain ordinary image recognition captcha.

 The requirements to create it is a python module called captcha.

+Command to install it is

+    pip install captcha